irisbore/FYS-STK4155_project3/README.md

     ├── data                            # Placeholder for the data set (will be downloaded on the local machine when running the source scripts)
     ├── docs                            # Screenshots of conversations with ChatGPT (and latex code for report) ├── results                         # Files with the results of the experiments and/or images of the plotted results.
 Also a placeholder for a model that is finished training, on local machine
-    ├── src                             # Source files for running our experiments │   ├── utils                       # Python files with functions needed for running our experiments │   ├── models                      # One python file for each model class │   ├── grid_search
+    ├── src                             # Code to run our experiments (description in the scripts) │   ├── utils                       # Python files with functions needed for running our experiments │   ├── models                      # One python file for each model class │   ├── grid_search